Owls post 40 win season for 13th time

-Jackson has had 13 players, and eight pitchers, taken in the MLB First Year Player Draft since 2009
+Jackson has had 19 players, and 11 pitchers, taken in the MLB First Year Player Draft since 2009

 Jackson's role as pitching coach was evident in 2010 as he guided the Owls to their first Sun Belt Conference regular-season championship.
 The pitching staff compiled the fourth-best earned run average in the conference, but most importantly lowered the ERA by an entire run from the 2009 squad.

 Austin Gomber and Hugh Adams shined in their pitching roles in 2013 and were both named first team All-Sun Belt.
 Under Jackson's guidance, closer Adams set the school's season saves record with 18 as well as the FAU and SBC career saves mark at 31.
 Junior starting pitcher Gomber was named to the preseason 2014 All-Conference team in FAU's first season in the conference and held the lowest earned run average in the SBC in 2013 at 2.97.

 In 2012, the Owls went wire-to-wire to capture their second Sun Belt Conference title in a three-year span.
 Reliever R.J.
 Alvarez and starting pitcher Ryan Garton received first-team all-conference honors, marking the third-consecutive season that FAU has had the first-team all-Sun Belt reliever.